ortizjuan2/carnd/behavioral_cloning/writeup_report.md

 ![alt text][image2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like starting from the left side, then the right side and back to the center of the lane :

 ![alt text][image3]
 ![alt text][image4]